SalesforceCommerceCloud/sfcc-sample-apps/docs/componentExtension.md

 To extend a sample app component, create a custom package.
 Place the custom package in the monorepo or in a new module.
 If you place it in a new module, make the module register itself with `@sfcc-core\core.`New modules also typically provide access to data from a third-party service.
 (When extending sample app components, do not modify the packages in `@sfcc-bff` and `@sfcc-core`.)

-This example below shows how to create a product recommendations extension for the product details component:
+The example below places the custom package in the monorepo.
+It extends the product details component to include product recommendations.

 Background: The Product Details Page shows the product name, product id, color swatches, images, price, and so on.
 Our goal is to extend this component to also show the product's recommendations.

-1. In the sfcc-sample-apps/packages/storefront-lwc folder, create a new extension called `productDetailExtension.mjs`
+1. In the `sfcc-sample-apps/packages/storefront-lwc` folder, create a new extension called `productDetailExtension.mjs`

 2. In the `productDetailExtension.mjs` file, register the extension with core using the `API_EXTENSIONS_KEY`key.
 Extensions can have multiple entries per extension key, so we can register a new extension with an existing key: